ashwinak7/Brain-Tumor-Classification-Segmentaion/README.md

 ---

-> **Disclaimer:** This system is a research prototype and is not intended for clinical use.
+> **Disclaimer:** This model is only for educational purpose and is not intended for clinical use.